 In our latitude, the combination of stewed beef with pasta similar to thicker spaghetti is very unusual.
-And the idea of adding tomatoes to stew meat is also far from Polish culinary customs.
+And the very idea of adding tomatoes to stew meat is also far from Polish culinary habits.

 When in Greece, however, it is worth abandoning your personal prejudices about food and be surprised by the different cuisine and combinations of flavors.

-Μοσχάρι Κοκκινιστό is a very traditional dish, which in the past, due to the low availability of meat, appeared on Greek tables rather festively.
+Μοσχάρι Κοκκινιστό is a very traditional dish that used to appear on Greek tables in a rather festive way due to the low availability of meat.
 Today, however, it is prepared much more often.

 1. We start preparing the dish by washing and thoroughly drying the meat with a paper towel.
 Then, cut the beef into larger pieces (about 4 cm).

 2. Heat the olive oil in a pot and fry the beef in it.
 After browning one side, transfer the meat to the other and repeat the process.
-Try not to overfill the bottom of the pan or stir the meat while frying.
+Try not to overfill the bottom of the pan and not stir the meat while frying.

 3. Add chopped onion and garlic to the meat and fry another 2-3 minutes, then add the wine.
 When the wine has evaporated, add tomatoes and tomato puree.
 If fresh tomatoes are used, they should be peeled and chopped.
 In the case of canned tomatoes, you only need to slice them.

-4. Season the whole with cinnamon, optionally with a scoop / cloves, a pinch of sugar, and pepper.
+4. Season the whole with cinnamon, optionally with scoop / cloves, sugar (tomatoes can be sour!), Pepper.
 Also pour hot water so that the meat is covered.
 Add salt only at the end of stewing.